 * Get a carrier for smaller dogs.
 This will save you from scratches and bites in the event your little friend becomes aggressive.

 * Bring treats along and offer a few as soon as your dog gets to the vet’s office.

 To make it less taxing for your dog and cat, you may consider taking the animal to the vet’s office more often.
 Take the dog or cat just to say hello to the vet, as this will help develop a bond and make things easier when your pet actually needs a checkup.
-For more information you can visit All Creatures Hospital, Inc. Or their Facebook page.
+For more information you can visit Or their Facebook page.